 - working closely with virtual school heads to ensure that funding is best used to support the child's educational achievement and development needs that are identified in their personal education plans - collaborating with the virtual school heads to also promote the educational achievement of previously looked after children.

-6. Roles and Responsibilities of All Staff and Leadership/ Management
+6. Roles and Responsibilities of Staff including Leadership and Management

 Role and Responsibilities of the Whole School